 For the people, yet, women make up over half of our population, pay taxes, and are immediately impacted by the policy decisions of an 80.6 percent male representative body.

 RepresentWomen compiled the voting systems and percentage of legislative seats occupied by women for every country, and the US falls in 103rd place of 190.
 Meanwhile, some countries like Argentina and Bolivia are at almost 50 percent women in both houses of their legislatures.

-This disparity is rather shocking, considering that the United States ranks 10th on the United Nations’ Gender Development Index, an indicator of women’s wellbeing.
-We were also the 9th nation to grant women’s suffrage and rank 49th out of 144 countries in the Global Gender Gap Index (Bolivia and Argentina are 17 and 34, respectively).
+This disparity is rather shocking, considering that the United States ranks 17th on the United Nations’ 2020 Gender Development Index, an indicator of women’s wellbeing.
+We were also the 9th nation to grant women’s suffrage and rank 53rd out of 153 countries in the 2020 Global Gender Gap Index.

 Why is it that the United States, our country, the nation we put upon a pedestal as the beacon of democracy, is lagging behind other nations in being a truly representative democracy?
 There are a few causes just due to how our elections happen.